100trillion/seoulreimeetup-gatsby/_posts/2015-10-14-no-one-believed-he-could-build-his-own-house-in-a-bamboo-forest-in-korea-see-the-results.md

 What we have going on out here is so unique that I want to give as many people the opportunity to join us as possible.
 I know how hard it was to get started investing on my own (and I had a partner too!) and how much easier it has been now that I have a great network of supporters, motivators, teachers, and learners.

 Our random post on Reddit helped us connect with yet another real estate investor who is investing in Korea, Sean Walker.
-According to [his website](http://www.thedamyanghouse.com/p/blog-page_19.html), &#8220;He is currently a Visiting Professor in the English Education Department at Chonnam National University.&#8221;
+According to [his website](http://www.thedamyanghouse.com/p/blog-page_19.html),  "He is currently a Visiting Professor in the English Education Department at Chonnam National University. "

 Sean was kind enough to share his real estate adventures in Korea on a Reddit post.
 His journey began several years ago when he and his wife decided to buy their own land and build a house in a bamboo forest.
 Sounds like the start of a great movie, right?
 Of course, they faced countless naysayers who said it couldn’t be done, and Sean will be the first to admit that it wasn’t exactly a smooth ride.